buaazp/diskutil/README.md

-## Golang Disk Utils
+## Golang Disk Utils for MegaRaid

 This package is used for go codes to get MegaRaid stat.

 ### Usage

-*At first, you need install MegaRAID in your servers.*
+_At first, you need install MegaRAID in your servers._

 Create a DiskStatus struct by calling `diskutil.NewDiskStatus()`.
 You need provide the MegaCli binary path and the count of RAID card in your server.